Mastering SSC CGL General Intelligence and Reasoning Analogies

 • Consider the context and real-world knowledge.
 For instance, in “Doctor” and “Stethoscope,” the relationship is that a doctor uses a stethoscope.

-To score a good score, read each answer choice carefully.
-Here are some tips for eliminating incorrect answer choices –
+To score good in SSC CGL general intelligence and reasoning analogies section, read each answer choice carefully.
+Here are some tips for eliminating incorrect answer choices :

 • Cut completely unrelated pairs of words.